Exclusive: Pentagon balked at U.S. border troops building detention facilities - officials

 “The requests that we have from the Department of Homeland Security and CBP (Customs and Border Protection) is to build (facilities) to support CBP personnel and our military personnel,” he said.

+Pentagon spokesman Colonel Robert Manning told reporters more than 4,800 troops were already deployed near the border as of Monday in support of Operation Faithful Patriot, including 1,100 troops in California, 1,100 in Arizona and 2,600 in Texas.
+He anticipated that the number of active duty troops could reach 7,000 soon.

-As of Monday, U.S. officials told Reuters that about 4,800 troops participating in the mission “Operation Faithful Patriot” are near the border.
-It was unclear how many had taken up missions on the border, which will include support tasks like building housing for Customs and Border Protection personnel and erecting barriers.
+It was unclear how many of those forces had taken up missions on the border, which will include support tasks like building housing for Customs and Border Protection personnel and erecting barriers.

+Manning said only military police would carry weapons and stressed that there were no plans for U.S. troops to come in contact with protesters or migrants.
+He said they would not be taking part in law enforcement activities like crowd control.

 One U.S. official cautioned that a previous Trump administration request dating back to spring for U.S. National Guard troops to build facilities for migrants on U.S. bases was still being deliberated.
 But, the official noted, that was not expected to be part of Faithful Patriot and the timing of any such future mission was unclear.